AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/monstrosity/sphinx-of-judgment-ggr.md

 "actions":
   - "desc": "The sphinx makes two claw attacks."
     "name": "Multiattack"
-  - "desc": "Melee Weapon Attack: +8 to hit, reach 5 ft., one target.
-Hit: 13\
+  - "desc": "*Melee Weapon Attack:* +8 to hit, reach 5 ft., one target. *Hit:* 13\
       \ (2d8 + 4) slashing damage."
     "name": "Claw"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the sphinx of judgment can expend a use to take one of the following actions.\
+  \ The sphinx of judgment regains all expended uses at the start of each of its turns."
 "legendary_actions":
   - "desc": "The sphinx makes one claw attack."
     "name": "Claw Attack"